illinois-cs498vr/illinois-cs498vr.github.io/assignments.md

 ## Academic Integrity ##

 <!-- FIXME 404s -->

-You should be familiar with the Student Code [definitions on academic integrity](http://studentcode.illinois.edu/article1_part4_1-401.html).
-We expect you to abide by them.
+We expect that you are aware of the Student Code [definitions on academic integrity](https://studentcode.illinois.edu/article1/part4/1-401/), and that you will work only in accordance with those definitions.